Valentine’s Day Sour Cream Sugar Cookie Recipe

 Can I use a different flour to make these gluten-free?

-That flour will not work well for bread, just giving you the heads up here.
+That flour will not work well for bread, so I’m just giving you a heads-up.
 King Arthur Measure for Measure GF Flour

-The longest you can keep this homemade sour cream cookie dough is 3-5 days in the refrigerator.
+The longest you can keep this homemade sour cream cookie dough in the refrigerator is 3-5 days.

 How do I store these baked cookies?

-I use a Rubbermaid or Tupperware airtight container.
-For best results, frost the cookies right before I serve them.
-I don’t store frosted cookies.
-I keep the frosting in the refrigerator.
-Wait for the cookies to get to room temperature before placing them in the airtight container.
+We use a Rubbermaid or Tupperware airtight container to help keep them fresh.
+For best results, I frost the cookies right before I serve them.
+I don’t store frosted cookies, I keep the frosting in the refrigerator.
+Please wait for the cookies to get to room temperature before placing them in the airtight container.

 Yes, you can.
 Place the cooled cookies without the frosting in an airtight container with waxed paper or parchment between the layers of cookies.